Keertan11/messageboard/README.md

 - **Database**: In-memory array for storing messages (no persistent database, messages are lost when the server restarts)
 - **Middleware**: Express's `express.urlencoded()` to parse form data

-## Installation

-1. Clone the repository to your local machine:
+Clone the repository to your local machine:
    ```bash
    git clone https://github.com/Keertan/messageboard.git